EarthyScience/SINDBAD/dev/.documenter/pages/code/setup.md

 **Extended help**

 **Available methods/subtypes:**
-- `GradType`: Abstract type for automatic differentiation or finite differences for gradient calculations
+- `MLGradType`: Abstract type for automatic differentiation or finite differences for gradient calculations
   - `EnzymeGrad`: Use Enzyme.jl for automatic differentiation

   - `FiniteDiffGrad`: Use FiniteDiff.jl for finite difference calculations